F. Javier Murillo

 Collective Project REGENERATIONS.
 AC/ 2015.
 Contemporary Art Intergenerational Laboratory in La Trasera and Collective Exhibition in the Faculty of Fine Arts.

-FACULTY OF TEACHER TRAINING (UAM)
+FACULTY OF EDUCATION AND TEACHER TRAINING (UAM)

 VIII International Congress on Art Education in terms of 2.0.
 Video Communication.
 ESPACIO_ AULA Collaborative Practices in Secondary Education 2016.

 VII International Congress on Art Education in terms of 2.0.
 Video Communication.
 Experience of the Common: “C” collaborative practices in education.
 December 2015.

 IV International Week of Art Education (UNESCO, 2015).
 Speaker in the opening symposium.
 13th May 2015.
 Teacher Training UAM.

 I International Congress E@ on Art Education.
 Video Communication “Alive Pictures”.
 December 2014.

 UNIVERSITY OF GRANADA.
 FACULTY OF EDUCATION.
 Conferences on “Art in Schools.
 Reflections on involvement and inclusion”.
 2016 and 2017.